CydexCode/JuiceBarAPI/README.md

 }
 Replace YOUR_SERVER_NAME, YOUR_USERNAME, and YOUR_PASSWORD with your SQL Server details.

-3. Code-First Migration Open the Package Manager Console and run the following command to create an initial migration: : Add-Migration InitialCreate
+3. Code-First Migration Open the Package Manager Console and run the following command to create an initial migration: : Add-Migration InitialCreate   0r Add-Migration -Name Initial3 -OutputDir "Data/Migrations"

 4. Update Database Apply the migration to update the SQL Server database: Update-Database